syncfusion-content/fileformat-docs/File-Formats/Presentation/Security.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Security/Encrypt-PowerPoint-with-password).

 ## Decrypting the PowerPoint Presentation

 Essential Presentation provides ability to remove the encryption from the PowerPoint Presentation.
 You can decrypt a PowerPoint Presentation by opening it with the password.